 Interviewing at Wolfson

-We provide meals free of charge while you are with us and also offer you a overnight accommodation if you have come from a distance.
+We provide meals free of charge while you are with us and also offer you overnight accommodation if you have come from overseas.
 You will typically find current students who will welcome you when you arrive in College, guide you to the interview rooms and chat with you about the College and their experiences here.
 If you stay overnight, they usually invite you to dine together or to drop in and chat over drinks and biscuits during the evening.